Charlie Hunnam Talks ‘Sons Of Anarchy’ Spinoff

 E!
 News reported that Hunnam prefers to maintain a high fitness level across the board.

-The English actor, who was born Charles Matthew Hunnam, was previously married to Katharine Towne, and has been dating his current girlfriend Morgana McNelis for over 10 years.
+The English actor, who was born Charles Matthew Hunnam, was previously married to Katharine Towne and has been dating his current girlfriend Morgana McNelis for over 10 years.
 Recently he was forced to ask his doting female fans to stop cyber bullying his girlfriend, and explained to Men’s Health that keeping his body in tip-top shape helps him keep his anger at bay.

 “The way I grew up, if you want to talk sh*t, talk sh*t to someone’s face and be prepared to fight.”